 The initial executive officers of Spinco will be comprised of the current executive officers of Liberty Media.
 Spinco is a newly formed company, and therefore has not paid any compensation to any of its executive officers.
-The amount and timing of compensation to be paid to Spinco executive officers following the Spin-Off will be determined by the compensation committee of the Spinco board of directors, except that the compensation of Messrs.
-Malone and Maffei will be governed by the terms of their respective employment agreements, which were assumed by Liberty Media following the Split-Off and which will be assumed by our company following the Spin-Off.
+The amount and timing of compensation to be paid to Spinco executive officers following the Spin-Off will be determined by the compensation committee of the Spinco board of directors, except that the compensation of any officers who have an employment agreement with Liberty Media will be governed by the terms of such employment agreements, upon their assumption by our company in the Spin-Off.
 In connection with the Split-Off, Liberty Media and Liberty Interactive entered into a services agreement pursuant to which Liberty Interactive compensates Liberty Media for the portion of the salary and other cash compensation Liberty Media pays to its employees, including the named executive officers, that is allocable to Liberty Interactive for time spent by each such employee on matters related to that company.
 Thus, for information concerning the compensation paid to the "named executive officers" of Spinco for their service to each of Liberty Media and Liberty Interactive for the year ended December 31, 2011, including Messrs.
-Malone and Maffei, and certain related information, see the "Executive Compensation" sections of Liberty Media's definitive proxy statement on Schedule 14A filed with the SEC on July 5, 2012 relating to its 2012 annual meeting of stockholders (the LMC annual proxy statement) and the proxy statement/prospectus forming a part of Amendment No. 3 to Liberty Interactive's Registration Statement on Form S-4 filed with the SEC on June 29, 2012 relating to its 2012 annual meeting of stockholders (the LIC annual proxy statement).
+Malone and Maffei, and certain related information, see Exhibit 99.2 to the registration statement on Form 10, of which this information statement forms a part, which includes substantially the same information that is included in each of the "Executive Compensation" sections of Liberty Media's definitive proxy statement on Schedule 14A filed with the SEC on July 5, 2012 relating to its 2012 annual meeting of stockholders and the proxy statement/prospectus forming a part of Amendment No. 3 to Liberty Interactive's Registration Statement on Form S-4 filed with the SEC on June 29, 2012 relating to its 2012 annual meeting of stockholders.
+Charles Y. Tanabe, Executive Vice President and General Counsel of each of Liberty Media and Liberty Interactive, is a "named executive officer" of each of Liberty Media and Liberty Interactive but will not be an executive officer of Spinco as a result of his December 31, 2012 retirement.
+His compensation is, however, included in Exhibit 99.2.
 Prior to November 2011, Liberty Media's common stock was divided into two tracking stock groups, the Capital Group and the Starz Group, which were not separate entities.
-Accordingly, the historical compensation information included in the section entitled "Executive Compensation" in the LMC annual proxy statement is not solely attributable to services performed on behalf of the Capital Group or the Starz Group, rather it reflects the full amount of the compensation paid by Liberty Media to each applicable person during the applicable period.
+Accordingly, the historical compensation information included in the section of Exhibit 99.2 entitled "Liberty Media Corporation" is not solely attributable to services performed on behalf of the Capital Group or the Starz Group, rather it reflects the full amount of the compensation paid by Liberty Media to each applicable person during the applicable period.
 Similarly, prior to the Split-Off, Liberty Interactive's common stock was divided into three tracking stock group, the Capital Group, the Starz Group and the Interactive Group, which were not separate entities.
-Accordingly, the historical compensation information included in the section entitled "Executive Compensation" in the LIC annual proxy statement is not solely attributable to services performed on behalf of the Capital Group, the Starz Group or the Interactive Group, rather it reflects the full amount of compensation paid by Liberty Interactive to each applicable person during the applicable period.
+Accordingly, the historical compensation information included in the section of Exhibit 99.2 entitled "Liberty Interactive Corporation" is not solely attributable to services performed on behalf of the Capital Group, the Starz Group or the Interactive Group, rather it reflects the full amount of compensation paid by Liberty Interactive to each applicable person during the applicable period.